TomMcKenna1/proxy-bandit/README.md

 # proxy-bandit
-WORK IN PROGRESS: A module for all your proxy needs.
+WORK IN PROGRESS: Currently working on proxybandit/proxylist.py

+A module for all your proxy needs.